Guido Wolf (politician)

-Guido Wolf (born 28 September 1961) is a German politician.
-He is a member of the CDU party.
-Since 2006 he is an MP of the Landtag of Baden-Württemberg.
-In 2015 he was elected faction leader of the CDU Baden-Württemberg and leading candidate for the 2016 Baden-Württemberg state elections.
-On 15 March 2016 he was re-elected as parliamentary group leader.
-Wolf also was county councillor (Landrat) from 2003 to 2011 in the district of Tuttlingen.
-From 2011 to 2015 he was president of the Landtag of Baden-Württemberg.
-Since May 2016, Wolf is Minister of Justice and European Affairs in Baden-Württemberg in the Cabinet Kretschmann II.
+Guido Wolf (born 28 September 1961) is a German politician of the CDU who has been serving as a member of the State Parliament (Landtag) of Baden-Württemberg since 2006.
+From 2016 to 2021, he served as State Minister of Justice and European Affairs in the government of Minister-President Winfried Kretschmann of Baden-Württemberg.

+Early in his career, Wolf was a county councillor (Landrat) from 2003 to 2011 in the district of Tuttlingen.
+In the State Parliament, he served as the assembly's president (2011–2015) and later led his party's group (2015–2016).
+He also led his party's campaign for the 2016 Baden-Württemberg state elections.

 Education and early career

 Wolf was born and raised in Weingarten.
 After receiving his high school diploma in Ravensburg he studied law at the University of Konstanz.
 Upon completing his traineeship at the regional court district Ravensburg, the county councillor's office in Ravensburg and the Regierungspräsidium (Administrative Council) Tübingen, he underwent a specialization program in "Management and Finance" at Konstanz University.
 In 1988 he took his second state examination.

 Upon completing his legal education, Wolf worked at the district office of Tuttlingen as Councillor for Public Safety, Order and Traffic until 1991.
 He was then employed until 1993 as a personal assistant and office manager for Baden-Württemberg's Transport Minister Thomas Schäuble.
 During the following two years he served as a judge at the administrative court in Sigmaringen.
 From 1994 until October 1996 he worked as a Head of Unit in the policy department of the Baden-Württemberg State Ministry.